NLeSC/TEAM2018/ideas/fair.md

 The aim of this team would be to implement a system to automatically evaluate compliance to FAIRMetrics of a given resource.

 The ultimate aim of this team would be to contribute our implementation upstream to the [FAIRMetrics](https://github.com/FAIRMetrics/Metrics/).

+As a concrete usecase, the [Interstellar](https://github.com/NLeSC/TEAM2018/blob/master/ideas/interstellar.md) data could be used.

 # Goals